RD-RegueiroEspino/M2/Bayesian_ML/readme.md

 matplotlib

+The experiments show that the proposed bound significantly improves the state-of-the-art known bounds on linear regression when the number of data is small.

-Also, the _bayesian_regression.py_ from https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference, which is included in this repository, is needed.
-Moreover, the executed notebook can be found in this repository.
+* ``bayesian_regression.py`` from https://github.com/pgermain/PAC-Bayesian-Theory-Meets-Bayesian-Inference, which is included in this repository, is needed.
+* ``BML_REGUEIRO_SANCHEZDELRIO.ipynb`` is a jupyter notebook requiring the bayesian_regression.py and including the illustrative example.

 ## Disclaimer